ti-oluwa/attrib/README.md

 # attrib

 `attrib` is a fast and lightweight data description library for Python.
-It provides an intuitive to describe and validate simple and complex data structures using Python's descriptor protocol.
-The library is designed to be easy to use and flexible, allowing you to create complex data structures with minimal boilerplate code.
-It also supports features like nested data structures, validation, and serialization.
+It provides an intuitive API for describing and validating data structures using Python's descriptor protocol. `attrib` is designed to be familiar and flexible, allowing you to create complex data structures with minimal boilerplate code.

 It provides an API similar to `dataclasses` and `drf serializers`, but with a focus on performance and simplicity.

-`attrib` is designed to be used where you need to describe and validate data structures, such as in APIs, configuration files, and data processing pipelines.
+`attrib` dataclasses can be used for describing, validating, and serializing data in APIs, configuration definitions, and data processing pipelines.

 ## Features